nicosocoro/ServigariAPI_Python/README.md

 At a business level, it manages income and expenses from a home appliance repair familiar commerce.

+At an architecture level, this project works as an API to handle all the transactions requested by the final user.
+The UI will be developed in using ReactJS and will consume this Python API.

+It's important to note that Python may not be the best option but, again, is only for personal improvements.

 --- First steps ---